jacksonw4881/github-tutorial/README.md

 ---
 ## Workflow & Commands:

 **After you've created your first repository and whatnot, you'll have to know the difference between the working directory, staging area, and repository.
-You'd also have to know some commands in order to use github and git properly.**
+You'd also have to know some commands in order to use Git and GitHub properly.**

 * **_Difference between working directory, staging area, and repository:_**